ajitkumargiri/Parquet-Application/Readme1.md

 df = df.repartition(200)  # Adjust this based on the cluster size

 # Define the function to process each partition
+def process_partition(partition, spark_context):
+    # Broadcast the Java class to the worker nodes
+    java_import(spark_context._jvm, "com.example.MyJavaClass")
+    my_java_class = spark_context._jvm.com.example.MyJavaClass()

+    for row in partition:
+        # Convert the row into a Python dictionary
+        record = row.asDict()  # Converts the entire row to a dictionary

+        # Convert the dictionary into a JSON string
+        record_json = json.dumps(record)

+        # Call the Java method with the JSON string (passing the whole record)
+        my_java_class.processRecord(record_json)  # Ensure the Java method accepts a JSON string

+# Access the SparkContext and broadcast the necessary context to workers
+spark_context = spark._jsc.sc()

+# Convert the DataFrame to an RDD and apply foreachPartition for parallel processing
+df.rdd.foreachPartition(lambda partition: process_partition(partition, spark_context))

+from pyspark.sql import SparkSession from py4j.java_gateway import java_import
+import json

+# Initialize Spark session
+spark = SparkSession.builder.appName("ProcessLargeDataset").getOrCreate()

+# Read the Parquet file into a DataFrame
+df = spark.read.parquet("/path/to/your/file.parquet")

+# Repartition the DataFrame to ensure parallelism
+df = df.repartition(200)  # Adjust this based on the cluster size

+# Define the function to process each partition
 def process_partition(partition):
     # Import the Java class (replace with the correct package and class name)
     java_import(spark._jvm, "com.example.MyJavaClass")  # Replace with your Java class